 Grief can feel like a roller coaster

 With grief, there are constant ups and downs as you try to come to terms with your loss and return to some sense of normalcy.
 It’s a good idea to defer major decisions that cannot be reversed during the grieving period – for instance, avoid disposing of belongings for at least 6 to 12 months.
 It if it helpful, you may wish to draw on religious or spiritual beliefs or engage in self-care activities, such as meditation and exercise.
-Try to limit your consumption of alcohol, and implement a wellbeing routine.
+Try to limit your consumption of stimulants, and implement a wellbeing routine.

 When you feel ready, it’s vitally important to socialise and interact with people to reduce the sense of isolation that come with grief.
 Bereavement research suggests that 80 to 85% of people find the support of family and friends helpful in finding ways to live with loss.